abdullah-ch/Anime-Tracker-Web-App/README.md

 ## 🚀 FEATURES

-- Show you Recent releases, top rated and also upcoming hype.
+- Show you Recent releases, top rated and upcoming hyped anime.
 - you can search as well

 ## 🙌🏻 PROPS